Helioviewer-Project/JHelioviewer-SWHV/docs/image-buffer-cache.md

 therefore has two responsibilities: it avoids unnecessary decoding, and it keeps the native memory used by decoded images within a predictable budget.

-The `Cleaner` registered by `ImageBuffer` remains the final safety net.
-It is not the primary cache-eviction mechanism.
-Playback tests whose decoded working set is larger than the cache can otherwise leave too much native memory alive while the VM waits for GC to discover unreachable buffers.
+The `Cleaner` registered by `ImageBuffer` remains the final safety net, but it cannot be the primary cache-eviction mechanism.
+Playback tests with working sets larger than the cache show that relying on GC alone is not enough: native allocations can grow faster than unreachable `ImageBuffer` instances are discovered and cleaned, eventually exhausting OS virtual memory.

-## Historical Context
+## Background

 Before JHV 5, image upload went through JOGL APIs that accepted Java heap buffers.
 If GL needed native memory, the copy from heap to native storage was